amamitpandey/spring_tuts/Spring_questions.md

   dependentObject= new DependentClass();
   dependentObject.someMethod();
 }

-With Dependency injection, the dependency injector will take off the instantiation for us
+//With Dependency injection, the dependency injector will take off the instantiation for us

 Public MyClass{
  /* Dependency injector will instantiate object*/